• Skip to primary navigation

 Gray Water

 The sink drains into a 5 gallon sceptor water tank that we use as a gray water tank.
 We carry an extra of these tanks so our total gray water capacity is 10 gallons.
 We have an RV adaptor on the sink drain and then Andy designed an adaptor for the tank so that the tank is fully sealed and the hose has no way of coming off when we are on the road.
 It also allows us to easily disconnect the grey water tank to dump it!
-This adaptor is now available in our store, as well as the option for a print your own file if you have access to a 3D printer.
+This adaptor is now available in our store!

 Black Water